Medical Marijuana For Glaucoma

 Glaucoma is an eye condition that is associated with increased eye pressure.
 The increase in IOP (intraocular pressure) damages the optic nerve over time causing reduced peripheral vision and may eventually lead to blindness if left untreated or uncontrolled.
 In order to control glaucoma and to prevent loss of vision, IOP should be lowered and maintained within normal range.
 Prescription medications or surgery can help with the treatment of glaucoma.

-marijuana to treat glaucoma.
+Back in the 70s, it was believed that we can use marijuana to treat glaucoma.
 Studies have shown that smoking marijuana can lower the intraocular pressure.
 Additional studies were done to confirm long-term effects.
 It was found that the use of marijuana whether by smoking, ingesting or injection, does lower the intraocular pressure but only for a short period of time.
 The effect of marijuana or its active ingredient Tetrahydrocannabinol (THC) on the intraocular pressure lasts for up to 3 to 4 hours only.

 Smoking also causes many other negative effects on the body negating any possible effect on the eyes.